Predrag Kojović

-Predrag Kojović (Предраг Којовић; born 2 July 1965) is a Bosnian politician and former journalist serving as member of the national House of Representatives since December 2018.
+Predrag "Peđa" Kojović (Предраг Којовић; born 2 July 1965) is a Bosnian politician and former journalist serving as member of the national House of Representatives since December 2018.
 He was previously a member of the Federal House of Peoples from 2011 to 2019.
 He was president of Our Party from 2015 to 2021.

 Born in Travnik, Kojović earned a law degree from the University of Sarajevo.
 He initially worked as a journalist for Yutel, before joining Reuters.
 He was a correspondent during the Yugoslav Wars.
 A member of Our Party, Kojović was elected to the Sarajevo Canton Assembly in 2010, and was re-elected in 2014.
 He was simultaneously a delegate in the Federal House of Peoples.
 Kojović was elected to House of Representatives in the 2018 general election, and managed to get re-elected in the 2022 general election.

 Early life and career

 Kojović, a Bosnian Serb, was born in Travnik on 2 July 1965.
 He graduated from the Faculty of Law in Sarajevo in 1988.
 Before the Yugoslav Wars, he worked as a journalist for Yutel, and from 1991 he worked as a reporter for Reuters, covering wars in Slovenia, Croatia and Bosnia and Herzegovina.
 Kojović was not a member of the Army of the Republic of Bosnia and Herzegovina, but he worked as a war correspondent.
 Later he worked as war correspondent across the world.
 Kojović worked for Reuters until 2008.